Ynys Llanddwyn: Saint Dwynwen

 The island is rich in legends, in particular in its association with Dwynwen.
 The name Llanddwyn means "The church of St. Dwynwen".
 Dwynwen is the Welsh patron saint of lovers, making her the Welsh equivalent of St. Valentine.
 Her Saint's day is 25 January and is often celebrated by the Welsh with cards and flowers.
-The island bears the ruined remains of St Dwynwen's Church (Eglwys Santes Dwynwen).
+The island bears the ruined remains of 5th century St. Dwynwen's Church (Eglwys Santes Dwynwen).
 Unusually for churches in that region it has a cruciform floorplan.

 Archaeologists examined the ruins of St Dwynwen's in 2011 and again in 2021.
 The 2021 dig discovered traces of even older buildings below the ruins.

 Visitors and footpaths

 Newborough National Nature Reserve & Forest, of which Ynys Llanddwyn is part, received 478,204 visitors in 2018.

 There are more than 10 mi of footpaths crossing Ynys Llanddwyn and Newborough Warren, including the Anglesey Coastal Path, and it is a very popular place to visit.
 The island provides a worth-while goal after the mile-long walk along the beach from the nearest car park.
 Ynys Llanddwyn, with the neighbouring beach, has been awarded Blue Flag beach status in recognition of the cleanliness of the sea and the beaches.